Report of the statutory auditor to the General Meeting of Bellevue Group AG Küsnacht

 Report on other legal and regulatory requirements

-In accordance with article 728a paragraph 1 item 3 CO and Swiss Auditing Standard 890, we confirm that an internal control system exists which has been designed for the preparation of consolidated financial statements according to the instructions of the Board of Directors.
+In accordance with article 728a paragraph 1 item 3 CO and SA-CH 890, we confirm that an internal control system exists which has been designed for the preparation of the consolidated financial statements according to the instructions of the Board of Directors.

 We recommend that the consolidated financial statements submitted to you be approved.